This week’s episode is titled, “Patrick”

 Patrick was driven to bring the Gospel to Ireland because Hibernia, as Ireland was called, was considered the end of the World & Jesus had said the Gospel would be preached to the ends of the world, then the end would come.
 Patrick thought he was hastening Christ’s return.
-In his writings he repeatedly mentions he was in ‘the last days’, and quoted Matthew 24:14.
+In his writings, he repeatedly mentions he was in ‘the last days’, and quoted Matthew 24:14.
 He wrote, “It has been fulfilled.
 Behold!
-We are witnesses to the fact that the gospel has been preached out to beyond where anyone lives.’
+We are witnesses to the fact that the Gospel has been preached out to beyond where anyone lives.’

 Patrick wasn’t alone in this belief.
 Christians never gave up the idea Christ would return when all the nations heard about him; they just discovered more nations.
-Just about exactly a thousand years after Patrick, Columbus went to America not merely in a quest for fame and riches, but to hasten the 2nd Coming.
+About exactly a thousand years after Patrick, Columbus went to America not merely in a quest for fame and riches, but to hasten the 2nd Coming.
 His Book of Prophesies shows how he thought his discovery fitted into biblical predictions of the end times.

 While the legend of Patrick’s use of a shamrock to explain the Trinity is interesting, there’s no historical evidence of it.
 It wouldn’t have been necessary because in the Celtic religion, the concept of a divine trinity was already in place.
 There’s also no evidence to support the story of Patrick driving all the snakes out of Ireland.

 The charges were serious enough to require a church synod.
 They commissioned an investigation.
 A group went to Ireland to question Patrick.
-Though he never testified at the synod back in Britain, the turn-coat friend who’d betrayed him thought better of his betrayal & ended up defending him.
+Though he never testified at the synod back in Britain, the turn-coat friend who’d betrayed him thought better of his betrayal and ended up defending him.
 The Confessio was Patrick’s reply to the charges against him.

 While the official outcome of the synod is unknown, that Patrick was never censured or deposed as bishop suggests the charges were refuted.

 Patrick died of natural causes on March 17th, 493.
-Today, he’s the 1 of the most famous figures from the 5th C. Like so many others of the past who accomplished great things, we’d probably not even know of him were it not for the dynamic missions outreach that came from Ireland.
+Today, he’s one of the most famous figures from the 5th C. Like so many others of the past who accomplished great things, we’d probably not even know of him were it not for the dynamic missions outreach that came from Ireland.
 Patrick, the patron saint of Ireland was British.
 And the Faith he transplanted across the Irish Sea eventually came back to Britain.

-Many people have noted how the Irish have a habit of leaving Ireland.
+Many have noted how the Irish have a habit of leaving Ireland.
 The missionary monks were no exception.
 There were churches in Britain before Patrick’s day.
-His father & grandfather were church leaders.
+His father and grandfather were church leaders.
 But the Anglo-Saxons had confined Christian Britain to a small sliver of the west.
 A century after Patrick, an Irish monk named Columba founded a monastery on the island of Iona, off the coast of Scotland.
 Though a small base, Iona was nevertheless responsible for a mighty wave of missionary outreach to Scotland & Britain.

-With this new & vibrant base in Ireland & Britain, Celtic monks went to the Continent.
+With this vibrant base in Ireland & Britain, Celtic monks went to the Continent.
 They established bases of outreach in Germany, Switzerland & Italy.
 These in turn became centers of evangelization and scholarship.
 These Celtic monasteries maintained a fierce independence from Rome, though they held the same faith.
-The Roman popes tried to assert their authority over them but for the most part Celtic Christianity resisted such control.
+The Roman popes tried to assert authority over them but for the most part Celtic Christianity resisted such control.

 It was in these monasteries that much of the ancient wisdom of the Greeks & Romans was stored, laboriously copied, & assiduously studied, waiting for the day when it would re-emerge in what’s known as the Renaissance.